ypid/ansible-packages/README.md

 Furthermore, there are a number of variable namespaces:

-* single: Name of a single package defaulting to the name in Debian stable.
+* single: Name of a single package defaulting to the name in Debian stable or Debian testing.
-  This can be used if other distributions (for instance Ubuntu) call a package differently.

 * group: A set of packages which fit in the same topic.